How Noticeable Are Breast Reduction Scars?

 Immediately following your breast reduction surgical procedure, scars are typically red, swollen, and may appear raised or slightly puckered.
 These symptoms are to be expected.
 They are a natural part of the healing process.

-What Do Healed Breast Reduction Surgery Scars Look Like?
+What Do Heal Breast Reduction Surgery Scars Look Like?

 With your breast reduction scars healed, you’ll notice a drastic difference in appearance.
 After one year breast reduction scars are typically flattened and faded.
 They may change color and become a bit more mauve or grayish pink as they blend in with the surrounding skin.
 While some scars may remain visible, you’ll be able to easily conceal them beneath most clothing and even small swimwear.